-The Marine Mammal Genetics Group identifies population structure using primarily genetic data.
+The Marine Mammal Genetics Program identifies population structure using primarily genetic data.
 Population structure is identified at two levels: the evolutionary level, which is integral to implementing the Endangered Species Act, and the demographic level, which forms the basis for conservation under the Marine Mammal Protection Act.
 Effective conservation and management efforts of marine mammals rely on accurate identification of population structure at both of these levels.

 We integrate our strong expertise in conservation biology, systematics and population genetics to provide the best information possible to identify population structure.
 We collaborate closely with the expertise in other research divisions including population dynamics, ecology, behavior, life history, acoustics, oceanography and photogrammetry.